AydenMQ/Machine_Learning_Models/README.md

 ## Models

-This repository includes four Ridge regression models, each in a separate Jupyter Notebook (.ipynb).
-The models were developed for robust predictive modeling.
-Each notebook handles data pre-processing, training, hyperparameter tuning, and output generation.
+This repository includes four machine learning models, each in a separate Jupyter Notebook (.ipynb).
+The models were developed for robust predictive modelling.
+Each notebook handles training, hyperparameter tuning, and output generation on an unseen testing data set.
+The Four Models Include: Support Vector Regression, Ridge, Random Forest, and Multilayer Perceptron Model.

 ### Notebook Structure

 Each model notebook follows the same logical flow:

 1. **Data Import**: Load the dataset, which may contain performance metrics, demographic variables, or other features.
-2. **Pre-processing**: Handle missing values, feature scaling, and data partitioning into training and test sets.
+2. **Pre-processing**: Standardises the training data set.
-3. **Model Training**: Train the specified model with tuned hyperparameters.
+3. **Model Training**: Train the specified model with a Gridsearch to tune hyperparameters.
 4. **Validation**: Cross-validation (if applicable) to validate the model's performance and generalization capabilities.
 5. **Results Output**: Save the results, including RMSE, and other relevant metrics, to CSV or JSON for reporting.